Rudbeckia fulgida aka Black Eyed Susan

 Black Eyed Susan, Perennial Coneflower, Goldstrum

-How to care for Black Eyed Susan
+How difficult is it to take care of Black Eyed Susan

 Caring for Black Eyed Susan is a breeze, as it is highly adaptable and forgiving to minor neglect.